ctozzi/kontena/docs/getting-started/installing/ubuntu.md

 ## Installing Kontena Master

 Kontena Master is an orchestrator component that manages Kontena Grids/Nodes.
-Installing Kontena Master to Ubuntu can be done by just installing kontena-server package:
+Installing Kontena Master to Ubuntu can be accomplished by installing the kontena-server package using the appropriate commmands for your version of Ubuntu:

 #### Ubuntu Xenial (16.04)